FernVR/battleships-game/README.md

 * I created a testing grid on my iPad Pro so I could test each part of the game as I added each section, ensuring each section was thoroughly tested before deciding to keep it in the program.

+* I deployed my project early in the process, before adding any code, and made sure to thoroughly test the deployed versions to ensure that everything was correct.

  manual testing grids (screenshot)

 ## Validator Testing